Static vs. Rotating Proxies: Which One Should You Use?

 When to Use Each Type

-As we draw our discussion to a close, it’s clear you can either use static or rotating proxies, depending on what you’re looking to achieve.
-We already mentioned the different use cases for each of these proxy servers.
+You can either use static or rotating proxies, depending on what you’re looking to achieve.

 FAQ